All Episodes

 Now, what they found in South Korea and China, they have significantly more exposure.

-According to the FDA commissioner and board member of Pfizer, uh, this guy named Scott Gottlieb, the world can learn the most about COVID-19 by paying attention to the response of the countries that had the most significant exposure before the U.S. and Europe.
+The world can learn the most about COVID-19 by paying attention to the response of the countries that had the most significant exposure before the U.S. and Europe.

-CDC research shows chloroquine can affect virus infection in many ways, and the antiviral effect depends in part on the extent to which the virus utilizes uh endosomes for entry.
+CDC research shows chloroquine can affect virus infection in many ways, and the antiviral effect depends in part on the extent to which the virus utilizes endosomes for entry.

 Dosage has more impact on that.

-Um, they had the Korea biomedical review.
+Now, they had the Korea Biomedical Review.

-They had their their own testing there.
+And China, too, they had their own testing there.

 The percentage of patients with negative viral nucleic acid tests was also higher with the anti-malarial drug.